ajcr/ajcr.github.io/_posts/2016-04-01-fast-inverse-square-root-python.md

     y = y * (1.5 - (x2 * y * y))
     return y
 ```
-This function works as expected, calculating the inverse square root as well as can be expected after one iteration of Newton's method:
+This function calculates the inverse square root as well as can be expected after one iteration of Newton's method:

 ```
 >>> ctypes_isqrt(16.0)